The Ultimate Beginner’s Guide to Remote Control (RC) Drones (2026)

 Credit: Potensic

 The Potensic Atom 2 is a beginner-friendly drone that balances affordability with advanced features.
 It weighs under 249 g, making it easy to carry.
-It has an 8K camera with a 3-axis gimbal, delivering sharp and stable footage.
+It captures 8K photos and 4K HDR video with a 3-axis gimbal, delivering sharp and stable footage.

 The drone supports AI tracking and vertical shooting, letting you capture dynamic shots with ease.
 Its 10 km video transmission range keeps you connected during long flights.